-Choosing a Salesforce SI (Systems Integrator) or a Salesforce development partner is a difficult choice.
-Their expertise will help your organization see what’s possible with Salesforce, and how to get the most out of your Salesforce investment.
+Choosing a Salesforce SI (Systems Integrator) or a Salesforce development partner is difficult.
+Their expertise will help your organization see what’s possible with Salesforce and how to get the most out of your Salesforce investment.

-We’ve created a list of best practice tips and questions to use when evaluating a potential Salesforce development partner.
+We’ve created a list of best practice tips and questions to evaluate a potential Salesforce development partner.